 The respondent says that while crossing road D1 someone must have seen them and called the police because there were many people trying to cross the road.
 The interviewee also reports that he saw a drone, which he assumes was belonging to the Croatian police force, flying over the group.
 After about 5 to 10 minutes around 10/12 police officers arrived accompanied by dogs, German shepherd type, shouting: “Don’t run, police! if you run I will free the dogs“.
 The respondent remembers that the arrival of the police was about 6 am on August 4th .

 The respondent reports that he tried to run away for a while but that the police fired 4 shots and some warning shots into the air.
 “They screamed that if we didn’t stop they were going to release the dogs.
 I sat down.
 I was very scared.
 They told us to follow them to the road and in the meantime they were beating us because they were angry because of our attempt to escape.
 There were twelve policemen plus the dogs, two of them kept beating us with sticks on our backs.”
-The respondent reports that the officers were dressed in dark blue or black uniforms, and he recognized with certainty the uniform of the Croatian Interventna Jednica Policija (IJP).
+The respondent reports that the officers were dressed in dark blue or black uniforms, and he recognized them with the uniform of the Croatian Interventna Jednica Policija (IJP).

 The respondent reports that once they arrived near the road roughly 10/15 minutes later 3 vans arrived.
 The group was subsequently loaded in.
 30, 25, and 25 people were put into each van which could regularly transport 6 to 8 people.
 The respondent reports that he told the officers that there were two minors in the group, asking that at least they would be allowed to formalize their asylum application but the police said no.